timker/docs/wiki/Add-ServiceStack-Reference.md

 ### Unnecessary Complexity of XSDs

-Despite being much simper, even XSD's by themselves are more complex than it needs to be.
+Despite being much simpler, even XSD's by themselves are more complex than it needs to be.
 The XML Schema specification is itself several hundred pages long and contains many elements which make it a poor programmatic fit for any programming language.
 E.g. use of XML namespaces and attributes in addition to elements does not naturally map to any language type system and causes unnecessary friction and additional boilerplate to handle this mismatch during serialization.

 This is in stark contrast with the JSON spec which [fits on a single page](http://www.json.org/) yet manages to include most of the core elements required for data interchange consisting of `Arrays`, `Objects` and primitive `number`, `string`, `boolean` and `null` types.
-It's also a prefect fit for most languages where all valid JSON is always convertible to a valid JavaScript object.
+It's also a perfect fit for most languages where all valid JSON is always convertible to a valid JavaScript object.
 When more specialized types are required, you have access to the full power of the host programming language to perform custom conversions, providing a more flexible alternative than otherwise breaking clients requests on minor schema changes.

 ## ServiceStack's Native Types Feature